hphelion/documentation/community/community.install-overview.md

 -->

 # HP Helion OpenStack&#174; Community Installation and Configuration

 With HP Helion OpenStack Community, you can quickly and easily spin up clouds using two types of installation paths:

 * A virtual installation for testing and proof-of-concept use
 * A multi-node, barmetal installation for small-scale production

-As long as you have a system with at least 48 GB of RAM and Ubuntu 13.10 or 14.04 installed, you can have a cloud in approximately 30 minutes!
+As long as you have a system with at least 64 GB of RAM and Ubuntu 13.10 installed, you can have a cloud in approximately 30 minutes!

 [Register and download the HP Helion OpenStack Community edition installation package.](https://helion.hpwsportal.com/#/Product/%7B%22productId%22%3A%221320%22%7D/Show)